1............... students attended the class.

 Wrong!

-Use every with a singular noun.
+Use "Every" before a singular countable noun.

 12............... students attended the class.